Deformations and moduli of irregular canonical covers with $K^2=4p_g-8$: Results on deformations of finite morphisms

 \subsection{Deformations of iterated double covers of embedded varieties}

-Throughout this subsection, we will work with the following diagram where $X$, $Y$ and $Z$ are normal local complete intersection (abbreviated as lci) projective varieties, $i:Z\hookrightarrow\mathbb{P}^N$ is an embedding, and $g:X\to Z$ is a twice iterated double cover:
+Throughout this subsection, we will work with the following diagram where $X$, $Y$ and $Z$ are normal local complete intersection (abbreviated as lci) projective varieties, $i:Z\hookrightarrow\mathbb{P}^N$ is an embedding, and $\varphi:X\to Z$ is a twice iterated double cover:

 We set $\psi:=i\circ p$, and $\varphi:=\psi\circ\pi$.
-Notice that {\bf Def}$'_{\varphi}$ has a formal semiuniversal deformation space by \cite{Ser}, Theorem 3.4.8, and our objective is to determine the degree of a general locally trivial deformation of $\varphi$.
-We will show that under suitable hypothesis, $\varphi$ can be locally trivially deformed to a two-to-one morphism onto its image.
+Our objective is to determine the degree of a general deformation of $\varphi$.
+We will show that under suitable hypotheses, $\varphi$ can be deformed to a two-to-one morphism onto its image.
 We first need the following technical fact that we will put as a remark for future reference.